 Artsuite is an online platform and art marketplace that’s all about creating connections — connecting artists with collectors, galleries with communities, advocates and activists with impactful causes and events.
 Most importantly, it’s about helping YOU connect with art that moves you and artists who will inspire you.

-By organizing virtual exhibitions and unexpected collaborations, activating non-traditional spaces, offering art advising services and sharing the stories of artists and collectors from around the world, the Artsuite team is exploring creative ways to make interacting with art feel accessible and exciting.
-The goal?
-To grow a diverse, inclusive and evolving community and to advocate for artists and arts organizations through these dynamic art offerings and future philanthropic projects.
+By organizing virtual exhibitions and unexpected collaborations, activating non-traditional spaces, offering art advising services and sharing the stories of artists and collectors from around the world, the Artsuite team is exploring creative ways to make art collecting feel accessible and exciting.

 Allen Thomas thinks of his need to collect certain works of art as a compulsion, one he’d like to spread generously, to as many people as possible.
 Fueled by his love of art and fascination with talented artists, over the past three decades he has built one of North Carolina’s largest privately held art collections.
 In addition to major solo collection shows at the North Carolina Museum of Art, CAM Raleigh, Turchin in Boone, Taubman in Roanoke, SECCA in Winston-Salem, Barton College, Wilson Arts Center and the Blowing Rock Art & History Museum, he has donated over 100 works to permanent institutional collections.
 It all began rather accidentally.
 When his urge to create failed to yield any promising results in his undergrad art classes, he started spending most of his class time talking with the more gifted students and began asking if he could purchase their work.
 Building on those first acquisitions — a handful of them are still on the wall to this day — Allen expanded his collection by visiting small galleries in New York City, and in 1993 began to shift its focus to contemporary photography following a pivotal trip to New Orleans.
 He’d wandered into a French Quarter gallery dedicated solely to photography and became mesmerized by the images all around him.
 After more than three hours with the gallery owner who answered all his questions and made a very convincing case for photography as a legitimate art form, Allen left with an armful of images and a new passion and direction for his collection.
 Today, while photography is still a strong presence in his home, his focus now includes all forms of contemporary expression.